Street Angel (album): Track listing

 Due to her continued dependency on Klonopin, Nicks was particularly uninspired during the albums creation, which led to recording scrapped songs from previous years, or recording songs she did not write, which was uncommon for Nicks.
-"Greta", "Destiny", "Love is Like A River", and "Rose Garden" date back years prior to 1984, with "Rose Garden" being written in the early 70's.
-"Jane" and "Listen to The Rain" were written in 1990.
+"Greta", "Destiny", "Love Is Like a River", and "Rose Garden" date back years prior to 1984, with "Rose Garden" being written in the early 70's.
+"Jane" and "Listen to the Rain" were written in 1990.
 "Docklands" was originally released by the group Mint Juleps in 1987.
-Nicks recorded two songs written by Ethan Johns, at the insistence of the original producer, Glyn Johns, who was the father of Ethan.
+Nicks recorded two songs written by Ethan Johns at the insistence of his father Glyn Johns, who served as a producer for Street Angel's initial recording sessions.
 Both songs were removed from the standard album and used as B-sides.
 Other songs were written by frequent collaborators Sandy Stewart & Rick Nowels.

 Originally, the track "If You Were My Love", which Nicks had demo-ed for her 1981 debut album Bella Donna and for Fleetwood Mac’s 1982 album Mirage, was slated to appear on this album.
 However, Nicks decided to remove it during the remastering with Panunzio.
 "If You Were My Love" was released on Nicks’s 2014 album 24 Karat Gold: Songs from the Vault.

-Additionally, the song "I Call You Missing", which had been demo-ed for 1985's Rock a Little, was tried out for this album, but did not surface.
+Additionally, the song "I Call You Missing", which had been demoed for 1985's Rock a Little, was tried out for this album, but did not surface.
 "I Call You Missing" remains unreleased.